SiCKRAGE/SiCKRAGE/contributing.md

 ## Code guidelines

 ### HTML
-- Use tags and elements appropriate for an HTML5 doctype (e.g., self-closing tags)
+- Use tags and elements appropriate for an HTML5 doctype (e.g., cls-closing tags)
 - Use bower components for third-party JS when possible.
 All other files should be local and not link to a CDN
 - Use [WAI-ARIA](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA) attributes in documentation examples to promote accessibility.